 All registered participants will be staying on-site at the observing site.

 Accommodation at this event consists of three (3) separate houses including a 6-bedroom renovated Shearer’s Quarters, as well as two original 1850s 4-bedroom and 2-bedroom stone cottages.

 There are 3 twin rooms, 4 double rooms, 4 single rooms and one "Master Suite" on-site, allowing a total of 20 people including volunteers and couples.
 Two of these rooms will be designated for your volunteer hosts.
-As such, the OzSky "Southern Spring" Star Safari will be strictly limited to the first 12 - 16 registrations only, making for a very cosy and exclusive observing experience.
+As such, the OzSky "Alumni" Star Safari will be strictly limited to the first 12 - 16 registrations only, making for a very cosy and exclusive observing experience.